-Lourdes Counseling Center is providing some outpatient case-managed services to the MICA population and has a small MICA group that serves at no charge to the public system.
-Residential support aspects are limited to case management.
+Lourdes Counseling Center provides substance abuse assessments, outpatient treatment and case-management services to the MICA population and has a small MICA group that serves at no charge to the public system.
+Comprehensive Mental Health in Yakima provides residential substance abuse treatment for individuals who are involved in the criminal justice system, are mentally ill/chemically addicted.